• twitter-icon

 GST Impact on Indian Railway Network

-GST Impact on Indian Railway
+GST Impact On Indian Railway

-The Goods and Service tax has been a very much talked about topic for a long time and now the scope has to be seen towards the railway sector.
-It has to be studied and its cause and effect over the vast railway sector which engulfed almost all the working project sector.
 Indian Railways (IR) manages the railways in the nation and is controlled by the Ministry of Railways.
-While IR has a different budgetary designation by a method for Rail Budget, its operations are liable to certain direct/indirect assessment arrangements as far as immediate expense, excise obligation, service charge, Swachh Bharat Cess (SBC) and so on.
+While IR has a different budgetary designation by a method for Rail Budget, its operations are liable to certain direct/indirect assessment arrangements as far as immediate expense, excise duty, service charge, Swachh Bharat Cess (SBC) and so on.

 47th GST Council Meeting Updates for Railway

-• The GST rate is increased on works contract services for roads, bridges, railways, metro, effluent treatment plants, crematoriums etc. from 12% to 18%.
+• The GST rate is increased on works contract services for roads, bridges, railways, metro, effluent treatment plants, crematoriums, etc., from 12% to 18%.

 • The exemption is withdrawn on transportation by rail or a vessel of railway equipment and material.